Who is our Metropolitan?

 The

-objective guarantee of the perpetual presence of Christ with His
+objective guarantee of the perpetual presence of Christ with

-the Presbytery (priests) and the Diaconate (deacons).
-They are
+(Bishops), the Presbytery (Priests) and the Diaconate

 “Holy Mystery of Ordination.”